-BNurs - Bachelor of Nursing
+Bachelor of Nursing Science (BNurs)

 The Department of Nursing Science strives for excellence in its teaching, research and community outreach programmes, and is focused on the promotion of the intellectual, cultural and personal development of all its students.
-The nursing profession equips people to serve others and enrich their lives.
+The nursing profession equips students with skills that will help improve patients' health and enrich their lives.
 A considerable number of nursing graduates from the University of Pretoria occupy managerial positions in and outside South Africa.

-- Fifty (50) first-year students are admitted annually. - Only first-choice applicants are considered. - Conditional selection is based on the final Grade 11 results. - Candidates must also comply with the minimum admission requirements provided on page 2. - Candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that the APS does not drop by more than two points.
+- Fifty (50) first-year students are admitted annually. - Only first-choice applicants are considered. - Conditional selection is based on the final Grade 11 results of the two categories (Open and Designated Group) as indicated under Important faculty-specific information on undergraduate programmes for 2022. - Candidates must also comply with the minimum admission requirements provided on page 2. - Candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that the APS does not drop by more than two points.

-Nurses are professional healthcare providers and in this programme they will be taught anatomy, physiology and clinical skills.
+Nurses are professional healthcare providers.
+In this programme, they will be taught Anatomy, Physiology and Clinical skills.

 The BNurs programme requires four years of full-time study and prepares students for the following career areas: